 22 November 2013- Update number 199

-• In the Caribbean region of Central America and tropical South America, influenza A detections remained at low levels.
-Respiratory syncytial virus (RSV) continued to predominate in certain countries, but the RSV activity largely remained within expected seasonal levels.
+• In the Caribbean region of Central America and tropical South America countries, reported cases of influenza A infection remained at low levels.
+Respiratory syncytial virus (RSV) continued to predominate in certain countries, but within expected seasonal levels.

-• The influenza season in the southern hemisphere is largely over.
+• Influenza activity in the southern hemisphere is largely over.

 Source of data

 The Global Influenza Programme monitors influenza activity worldwide and publishes an update every two weeks.